Windsor-Mt. Ascutney, VT (WNM)

 The track along the Connecticut River from Hartford to Windsor was opened to traffic in February 1849, with the full line in operation by the end of the year.
 Another line, the Sullivan County Railroad, ran south from Windsor to Bellows Falls, a major industrial center.
 As the rail network rapidly expanded, Windsor residents and shippers could easily access the major towns of New England and southern Canada.
 Depot Street was opened from Main Street to allow access to the station and to the new businesses that wanted to establish themselves close to the rail line.

 A reorganization of the VC in 1872 created the Central Vermont Railway.
 It built the present Windsor depot in 1901 after its predecessor suffered extensive damage in a fire.
-The one-storey, buff brick structure is topped by a steep hipped roof.
+The one-story, buff brick structure is topped by a steep hipped roof.
 Its wide overhang, supported by large curved brackets, was designed to protect passengers from inclement weather as they waited on the platform for the arrival of the train.
 On the principal facades, projecting bays with gables break through the roofline and effectively lighten the roof’s visual weight.
 The trackside bay, canted with windows on all three elevations, gave the station master an unobstructed view down the right-of-way so that he could monitor traffic on the rails.
 To the north, a wide canopy extended from the station along the platform to shelter workers as they transferred baggage and parcels from the trains to the freight room.

 The depot displays a mix of architectural styles: the rounded-arch windows point to the Italianate; the fancy fretwork and sunburst motif woodwork in the gables is more characteristic of later Queen Anne tastes; and the overall massing is indicative of a vernacular version of the Romanesque Revival, especially popular in New England.
 Tying together the numerous arched windows and doors is a belt course.
 Highlighted through the use of a darker brown brick, it encircles the building at the base of the arches.
 Barre granite from Vermont was used for trim such as the window sills.
 Built to a standard design costing $10,000, the rectangular depot featured separate waiting rooms for men and women that reflected Victorian sensibilities about the mixing of the sexes in public places.
 Birch veneer seating and electric lights completed the thoroughly modern interior.
 The station was restored in the late 1970s and later converted into a restaurant.